Posted by Link4 Team on 19/11/2019

-Have you ever wondered how much paper is used in Australia per year and how many trees need to be cut down to facilitate paper usage?
+Have you ever wondered how much paper Australia uses per year and how the environment has suffered to facilitate paper usage?

 Recent research by Forest ethics highlighted that Australia is the largest consumer of paper products per capita in the world.
 Australian businesses and families use over 2.4 million tonnes of paper for printing and writing every year.
-Electronic Invoice Delivery (or e-Invoicing), cuts out the need for paper as the invoice information is delivered electronically.
+Electronic Invoice Delivery (or eInvoicing), removes the need for paper as the invoice information is delivered electronically.

-Traditionally, paper usage has been higher for the accounting and finance industries because they need to use extra paper for invoicing.
-However, changes in technology now mean a substantial amount of paper can be saved through e-invoicing which minimizes paper pollution.
+Traditionally, paper usage has been higher for the Accounting and Finance industry because invoicing required higher paper usage.
+However, changes in technology now mean a substantial amount of paper can be saved through eInvoicing which minimizes paper pollution.

 The information has been sourced from: